 On August 14, 2019, a purported securities class action lawsuit was filed in the United States District Court for the Northern District of California, naming as defendants NetApp and certain of our executive officers.
 The complaint alleges that the defendants violated Section 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and SEC Rule 10b-5, by making materially false or misleading statements with respect to our financial guidance for fiscal 2020, as provided on May 22, 2019.
 Members of the alleged class are purchasers of the Company's stock between May 22, 2019 and August 1, 2019, the date we provided revised financial guidance for fiscal 2020.
 The complaint alleges unspecified damages based on the decline in the market price of our shares following the issuance of the revised guidance on August 1, 2019.
+NetApp's Motion to Dismiss was granted and on February 26, 2021 and the judge entered judgment in favor of NetApp.
+On March 26, 2021, Plaintiffs filed a notice of appeal.
 We believe the complaint is without merit and intend to defend the case vigorously.

 We are subject to various other legal proceedings and claims that arise in the normal course of business.
 We may, from time to time, receive claims that we are infringing third parties' intellectual property rights, including claims for alleged patent infringement brought by non-practicing entities.
 We are currently involved in patent litigations brought by non-practicing entities and other third parties.
 We believe we have strong arguments that our products do not infringe and/or the asserted patents are invalid, and we intend to vigorously defend against the plaintiffs' claims.
-However, there is no guarantee that we will prevail at trial and if a jury were to find that our products infringe, we could be required to pay significant monetary damages, and may cause product shipment delays, require us to redesign our products, or require us to enter into royalty or licensing agreements.
+However, there is no guarantee that we will prevail at trial and if a jury were to find that our products infringe, we could be required to pay significant monetary damages, and may cause product shipment delays or stoppages, require us to redesign our products, or require us to enter into royalty or licensing agreements.

 Although management at present believes that the ultimate outcome of these proceedings, individually and in the aggregate, will not materially harm our financial position, results of operations, cash flows, or overall trends, legal proceedings are subject to inherent uncertainties, and unfavorable rulings or other events could occur.
 Unfavorable resolutions could include significant monetary damages.
 In addition, in matters for which injunctive relief or other conduct remedies are sought, unfavorable resolutions could include an injunction or other order prohibiting us from selling one or more products at all or in particular ways or requiring other remedies.
 An unfavorable outcome may result in a material adverse impact on our business, results of operations, financial position, and overall trends.
-No material accrual has been recorded as of April 24, 2020 related to such matters.
+No material accrual has been recorded as of April 30, 2021 related to such matters.